 This morning we transfer to Monte Cengio, scene of a very important First World War engagement, the Battle of Asiago, and walk through woods and open countryside to Fort Corbin, an impressive WWI fortification built on top of a cliff.
 We learn the story of the fort and battle before walking to our lunch in a nearby village.
 We continue on to the fascinating mountain village of Tresche Conca in the foothills of the Dolomites and then return to Asiago for dinner in a local pizzeria.

-Our morning walk starts in Croce Sant’Antonio and meanders on a gentle uphill track, through woods of spruce and larch, with panoramic views.
-We continue walking to the top of the hill where we can see numerous trenches and bomb shelters of the 1st World War.
-We lunch on local products at a farm where the famous Asiago cheese is made.
-The afternoon walk is again dominated by views over Asiago as we walk down from the plateau to our hotel.
+We start in Croce Sant’Antonio and take a gentle uphill track through woods of spruce and larch with panoramic views.
+We continue walking on mountain trails through meadows at the foothills of the Dolomites where we can see numerous trenches and bomb shelters from the First World War.
+We lunch on local products at a farm where the famous Asiago cheese is made and in the afternoon walk back into the valley.

-We visit Palladio's Villa Barbaro before lunch in a local trattoria.
-In the afternoon, we drive to the magnificent Villa Pisani.
-After a short visit, we board our private launch for a cruise across the lagoon to the very heart of the city of Venice, an unforgettable arrival in La Serenissima.
-Dinner at a local restaurant.
+Today we walk from the hotel though the scenic hills and woodlands of Asolo, followed by a guided tour and visit of Palladio's famous Villa Barbaro.
+Here in the Villas winery we enjoy a delicious lunch and a wine tasting.
+In the afternoon we transfer to the coast were we board our own private launch for a cruise across the lagoon to the very heart of the city of Venice.
+An unforgettable arrival in La Serenissima.

-After breakfast, we take a walking tour of the city with a fascinating local guide; we wander the old alleyways and stroll along the quays - Schiavoni, Ca di Dio, S. Biagio, Sette Martiri - and board our private launch to Burano, an island in the archipelago, famous for its lace-making, and lunch in a local trattoria.
-Our launch returns us to the city and our Farewell Dinner.
+After breakfast, we take a walking tour of the city with a fascinating local guide; we wander away from the crowds through old alleyways and stroll along the quays - Schiavoni, Ca di Dio, S. Biagio, Sette Martiri - and board our private launch to Burano, an island in the archipelago, famous for its lace-making.
+After lunch in a local trattoria, our launch returns us to the city and our Farewell Dinner.

 The Wayfarers see you safely on your way.
 However, you may wish to extend your stay in Venice.